pga03/docs-first-discovery/src/documents/customPreview.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/foundation/5.5.3/js/foundation.min.js"></script>
 ```

-__STEP 4: Populate the insertText(example_preview_text)__ with calls to get the text from the JSON data object based on the id’s we just added to the html elements.
+__STEP 4: Populate the insertText(example_preview_text)__ with calls to get the text from the JSON data object based on the id's we just added to the html elements.

 __examplePreview.html__
 ```javascript